riyadhalnur/node-force-secure-redirect/README.md

 # node-force-secure-redirect
 Force all incoming HTTP connections to be redirected to secure (HTTPS) version of your express app

-By default, it won't force SSL in your development environment.

 ## Install
 `npm install node-force-secure-redirect --save`